kamalrajp/tech-interview-handbook/algorithms/README.md

 - Tries are special trees (prefix trees) that make searching and storing strings more efficient.
 Tries have many practical applications such as for searching and autocomplete.
 It will be helpful to know these common applications so that you can easily identify when a problem can be solved efficiently using a trie.
 - Sometimes preprocessing a dictionary of words (given in a list) into a trie will improve the efficiency when searching for a word of length k among n words.
 Searching becomes O(k) instead of O(n).
-- LeetCode has written a [very comprehensive article](https://leetcode.com/articles/implement-trie-prefix-tree/) on tries which I highly encourage you to read.
+- LeetCode has written a [very comprehensive article](https://leetcode.com/articles/implement-trie-prefix-tree/) on tries which you are highly encouraged to read.
-- Be familiar with implementing a Trie class and its `add`, `remove` and `search` methods from scratch.
+- Be familiar with implementing a `Trie` class and its `add`, `remove` and `search` methods from scratch.

 #### Practice Questions